Swellies Surf Guide Part 2- The Flood

 Good For: OK surf at higher flows but can be hit and miss on getting the timing.

 Bad For: Rocky and ill-defined at early stages.
-Can be dumpy and unhelpful later, on larger springs.
+Can be dumpy and unhelpful at times on larger springs.

 I like… it… somedays.